I turned the corner and picked my way down two deserted blocks…

 Darkness had now fully enclosed the street.
 I stumbled blindly northward.
 I had nearly a mile to go, and I wished, simultaneously, to happen upon someone who knew about the house, and to happen upon no soul.

 The gloom was thick.
 The night was black, with a heavy dark cloud of murky fog overhead.
 It was much darker than more fashionable streets on which there were street lamps, traffic, bustling shops, and the pulse of society and life.

 The street was more like a forest, with a perilous path that meandered around piles of garbage rather than trees, a path that was dark and indiscernible.

 Presently I ran into something iron-like — an old stove, I guessed, as I fumbled my way around what felt like a range.

 I stepped cautiously toward the other side of the obstruction, and continued on with uncertain steps, my hands in front of me to warn me of further obtrusions.

 I felt as if with each step I were about to fall from a precipice.

 Suddenly a rough voice called through the abyss.

 It came from some distance ahead.

-I had been beginning to feel uneasy by the darkness and the emptiness, by the ruin and the quiet that was broken only by sporadic and distant skittering sounds.
+I had been beginning to feel uneasy by the darkness and the emptiness, by the ruin and the quiet that was broken only by sporadic skittering sounds.